 When Rivers Were Trails launched in the spring of 2019.
 To play, you may download it to your iMac or PC here.
 You may also download it to your iPad or Google Tablet from their respective stores.

 Teacher Professional Development

 I provide workshop and seminar style teacher professional development to teachers at public, private, and tribally-controlled primary and secondary schools using the culturally-relevant, place-based curriculum, Lessons of Our Land.
 Since inception of the professional development program in the summer of 2015, I have provided direct assistance and training to 3,125 teacher reaching approximately 62,000 students in six states.

-Beginning in January 2019, the online teacher professional development program will be launched.
+Beginning in January 2019, the online teacher professional development program was launched.
 This online training is comprised of six hours of instructional materials that includes a one-hour recorded teaching demonstration and also includes a fully functional discussion forum.
 While originally created to be a standalone training program, the online professional development curriculum may be used in conjunction with on-site trainings.
 These forums provide a platform for teachers to develop online professional learning communities, discussing issues in teaching, pedagogy, and curriculum development.

 For more information about the Lessons of Our Land curriculum or the online professional development program, please visit lessonsofourland.org.

 Creating standards for professionalization of careers in tribal land offices is essential to promoting a stronger sense of sovereignty and self-determination.
 This three-tiered program consists of 12 courses that build upon one another to provide professionals completing coursework with a working knowledge of general realty, real estate principles and practices, land acquisition, and land management and planning.
 While designed for working adults, the certification may be pursued by others interested in working in land offices or those interested in better understanding how tribal land offices work.